dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 ```

 Now, we have a DataFrame containing only two columns, "features" which contains vector-represented
-"sepal length", "sepal width", "petal length" and "petal width"; and also "classIndex" which has Integer-typed
+"sepal length", "sepal width", "petal length" and "petal width" and "classIndex" which has Integer-typed
 labels.
-This DataFrame can be feed to train a XGBoost model directly.
+A DataFrame like this (containing vector-represented features and numeric labels) can be fed to XGBoost4J-Spark's training engine directly.

 ## Training

 XGBoost support both Regression and Classification.
-In this doc we use Iris dataset to show the usage of XGBoost
-in the case of multi-class Classification.
-The usage in Regression is very similar with Classification.
+While we use Iris dataset in this tutorial to show how we use XGBoost/XGBoost4J-Spark to resolve a multi-classes Classification problem, The usage in Regression is very similar to Classification.

 To train a XGBoost model for classification, we need to claim a XGBoostClassifier first: